Inmate Tracking for Jail and Prison Systems

 Step 4: Transport officers may organize inmates by court location, as well as vehicle type.
 Jail systems, like the Polk Co.
 Sheriff’s Office (Bartow, Florida), have this down to a science.
 They’ll log which inmate boards which transport vehicle (e.g. Van 01, Bus, 02, etc.)

-Step 5: When the inmates arrive to court holding, transport staff will log the inmates “Arrived to Court Holding.”
-Inmates will often be assigned to court holding cells.
-You can log which cell they enter, if need be, as well as perform security checks on these cells.
+Step 5: When the inmates arrive to court holding, transport staff will log the inmate’s “Arrived to Court Holding.”
+Inmates will often be assigned to court-holding cells.
+You can log which cell they enter if needed, as well as perform security checks on these cells.

 Optional Step: Some judges can be particularly thorny about the inmate’s punctuality to their courtroom.
 If need be, you can log when the inmate arrived to the courtroom.
 It’s not a common practice, but there are agencies that protect against future complaints by judges.